Pages with tag Plug-in Hybrid

 It boils down to refueling time, effective trip speed, and refueling/recharging infrastructure.
 Gasoline does have a very fast refueling time and therefore effective trip speed is high with gasoline.
 Effective trip speed means the distance traveled divided by travel time factoring in everything including pee breaks, food breaks and refueling breaks.
 As more DC fast charging infrastructure is built, electric car effective trip speed will increase.
 The guy is right that currently the balance tips towards plug-in hybrids if your primary goal is optimum trip speed on road trips.
 To understand the calculations see Understanding charging rates and effective trip speed

 For most of us road trips are a secondary use of our car, and the primary use is around-town driving.
 That means we don't need to optimize for road trip effective speed, but we need to optimize for around-town driving.
-See What charging rate do we need?
-“As fast as possible” isn’t always what’s needed
+See What electric car charging rate do we need at home, at the office, on road trips, at airports, or elsewhere?

 What about battery swapping as the solution for increasing charging time?
 It's not a good choice that failed in the market.
 See Wouldn't battery swapping be preferable over waiting to recharge?